 Just two years ago, Well+Good predicted that the Aussie fitness franchise F45 Training would explode in a big way.
-And with plans to open hundreds of new studios internationally in 2018, it’s fair to say it’s well on its way to becoming the next boutique workout model to enter the mainstream, alongside Orangetheory, CorePower Yoga, and Pure Barre.
+After opening hundreds of new studios internationally in 2018, and a new (major) investment from Mark Wahlberg and his investment group, it’s fair to say it’s well on its way to becoming the next boutique workout model to enter the mainstream, alongside Orangetheory, CorePower Yoga, and Pure Barre.

-The 45-minute, team-based HIIT workout has tons of devotees (celebs like Hugh Jackman and Nicole Richie are fans), and class types rotate.
+The 45-minute, team-based HIIT workout has more high-profile devotees (celebs like Hugh Jackman and Nicole Richie are fans), and class types rotate.
 There are currently 31 different workouts (buh-bye, boredom!) and each class has a name and focus: The “Gravity” class, for example, is focused on bodyweight strength training.
 The F45 signature combo of HIIT, circuit training, and functional movements is a part of each one.

 Variety is part of why Deutsch thinks F45 has captured the hearts (and dollars) of fitness fans across the globe.
 “When we first started the business, we only had five [types of classes],” he says.
 “We’re adding 1,000 new exercises each year and new equipment.
 The workout really does have a huge amount of innovation to it.”